kkestell/blink-comparator/README.md

 # Blink Comparator

-Monitor a website and send a Telegram message when it changes.
+Blink Comparator is a Python script that monitors a website and sends a Telegram message when it changes.
+This README file provides instructions on how to set up and run Blink Comparator as a systemd service on a Linux machine.

 ## Dependencies

+Before installing and running Blink Comparator, make sure that you have installed the following dependencies:

+* Python 3
+* pip3
+* venv

+To install these dependencies, run the following command in the terminal:

 ```console
 $ sudo apt install python3-pip python3-venv
 ```

+## Installation

+To install Blink Comparator, clone the repository and navigate to the project directory:

 ```console
 $ git clone https://github.com/kkestell/blink-comparator.git bc
 $ cd bc
 ```

+Then, create a virtual environment and install the required packages:

 ```console
 $ python3 -m venv venv